home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 ### Options / Schema

 The `options` dictionary contains all available options and their default value.
 Set the default value to `null` if the value is required to be given by the user before the add-on can start.
 Nested arrays and dictionaries are supported with a maximum depth of two.
-To make an option optional, put `?` at the end of the data type, otherwise it will be a required value.
+To make an option optional, put `?` at the end of the data type in the `schema`, otherwise it will be a required value.

 ```yaml
 message: "custom things"